Past NIMBioS Postdoctoral Fellow

 Project Title: A predictive approach to population genomics using existing sequence data and a G matrix simulation model

-Sarah Flanagan (Biology, Texas A&M Univ., 2016) is developing different approaches to generate better a priori predictions for next-generation sequencing population genetics studies.
+Sarah Flanagan (Biology, Texas A&M Univ., 2016) developed different approaches to generate better a priori predictions for next-generation sequencing population genetics studies.

 Q&A with Dr. Flanagan

 NIMBioS Seminar: Identifying signatures of selection on the genome: Case studies using pipefish.
 Sep 20, 2016.

 Watch seminar online.

 Flanagan SP, Forester BR, Latch EK, Aitken SN, Hoban S. 2017.
 Guidelines for planning genomic assessment and monitoring of locally adaptive variation to inform species conservation.
 Evol

 Flanagan SP, Jones AG.
 2017 May 9.
 Constraints on the FST–heterozygosity outlier approach.
 Journal of Heredity.

 Flanagan SP, Jones AG.
 2017.
 Genome‐wide selection components analysis in a fish with male pregnancy.
 Evolution. doi:10.1111/evo.13173

 Flanagan SP, Rosenqvist G, Jones AG.
 2016.
 Mate quality and the temporal dynamics of breeding in a sex-role-reversed pipefish, S. typhle.
 Behavioral Ecology and Sociobiology. doi:10.1007/s00265-016-2255-3

 1122 Volunteer Blvd., Suite 106